gotwig/HeroesOfTheAncients/README.md

   - Watch Towers, which grant large map vision once captured
   - "Mount" ability for faster movement
   - "Teleport" ability to homebase across the map
+  - Hide in high grass from your enemies to plan deadly attacks or heal yourself up

 The goal of those ideas, is heavy team combat, with, in ideal case, no long routes to go, and a lot of action for the players.